drffej/timetrail/content/safety.md

 Lake Hazards:

-- Submerged metal structure at north end of lake (on right hand side of the statue looking north)
+- Submerged metal structure at north end of lake (on right hand side of the statue looking north) - see map H point
-- Shallow water
+- Shallow water - see map H points
 - Overhanging branches
 - Excessive weed
 - Fishing lines